Contents

 • The purchase order volume was increasing, and the current staff could not keep up and was always running behind.

-• It was very difficult to track what had been invoiced and how many orders were still open.
+• It wasn’t easy to track what had been invoiced and how many orders were still open.

 They implemented ProcureDesk to streamline their purchasing process and saw the following benefits: